Egg roll: Other varieties

 While there are many types of spring rolls native to East Asia and available in authentic Chinese, Thai, and Vietnamese restaurants in the United States, American egg rolls are distinctive.
 A typical "New York–style" egg roll measures two inches in diameter by six inches in length, with a thick, chewy, crispy, bumpy exterior skin.
 Egg rolls, like other Americanized Chinese food specialties, may contain ingredients and flavors that are not common in China, including broccoli.
-A particularly American variety of egg roll is the pizza log, which is not associated with American Chinese cuisine, instead being filled with pepperoni pizza ingredients and served as a deep-fried tavern appetizer.
+A particularly American variety of egg roll is the pizza log, also known as a pizza roll, which is not associated with American Chinese cuisine, instead being filled with pepperoni pizza ingredients and served as a deep-fried tavern appetizer.

 Restaurants that serve egg rolls occasionally also offer spring rolls as a separate menu option, and these spring rolls may be served with a cold filling wrapped in banh trang rice paper wrappers (particularly at Vietnamese restaurants that serve both egg rolls and spring rolls as appetizers), or fried, as seen in some Thai and Chinese restaurants.
 When fried, spring rolls served in Asian restaurants in the United States usually have a smaller diameter and a lighter, crispier skin made out of thinner sheets of wheat or rice dough.